jhdcruz/ProCESO/README.md

-# ProCESO – Community Outreach Management System
+# ProCESO – AI-Integrated Community Outreach Management System

+**Full Title:**
-AI-Integrated Community Outreach Management System with Sentiment Analysis and Automated E-Certificate for TIP Manila – CESO Department.
+ProCESO – AI-Integrated Community Outreach Management System with Sentiment Analysis and Automated E-Certificate for TIP Manila – CESO Department

 > [!IMPORTANT]
-> This system/application is **not meant for public usage**, and is tailored for a specific client in academic
+> This system/application is **not meant for public usage**, and is tailored for academic
 > institutional context.
 >
 > This "system" only serves as public reference for similar system or application.